 What Can You Do To Fix Plantar Fasciitis

 Always speak to your doctor if you have any questions, but rest is best.
 You might also want to consider some more specialized insoles Superfeet has different models with different degrees of firmness and arch support.
 We now have an article on the best hiking insoles for plantar fasciitis for you to look at.
 You could also try some hiking socks with arch support for an extra boost.

-If you are, lose some weight: either bodyweight or pack weight.
+If you are able, try to lose some weight: either body weight or pack weight.
 It will help decrease the impact of stress on your feet.
 Maybe go on shorter hikes, where you do not need as much gear.

 At Home Treatment Tips For Plantar Fasciitis

 If the problem is new, you can usually ease the pain yourself, but see a doctor if the pain does not improve within two weeks.

 - Rest and elevate your foot when you can.

 - Use an ice pack on your feet to reduce any swelling.

 - Has the problem persisted for more than 6 months?
 If so, wear a plantar fasciitis night splint or brace when you sleep.